-Prince says despite the conflicting data, research does show that stripping membranes is safe and comes with minimal risks.
-Since stripping membranes is a low-risk procedure, it is often touted as a “natural” alternative to induction with oxytocin or vaginal prostaglandins.
+Prince says that despite the conflicting data, research does show that stripping membranes is safe and comes with minimal risks.
+Since a membrane sweep is a low-risk procedure, it is often touted as a ‘natural’ alternative to induction with oxytocin or vaginal prostaglandins.

 “Once membranes rupture at term, labor must be augmented if a woman is not already in active labor.
 Also, stripping may involve mechanical dilation of an unfavorable cervix.
 The cervix is highly vascular and bleeds easily during pregnancy so women may experience light spotting afterwards.”

+What does Prince mean by ‘augmented’?
+Basically, if the doctor accidentally ruptures the amniotic sac while stripping membranes, it means you may end up having an emergency c-section.
 This is a worst-case scenario, however.
 More often, doctors worry about introducing bacteria into your cervix while stripping membranes, resulting in an infection that could complicate labor and delivery.

 Doctors routinely screen for GBS after the 35th week of pregnancy.
 If you test GBS-positive, talk to your doctor about what’s right for you.
 According to a 2015 study, stripping membranes of GBS-positive women posed no threat to the baby or mother, so your doctor may go ahead with the procedure, but it’s a decision you should make together.

 Stripping my membranes sent that early labor into overdrive (at least in my mind)!
 I stayed home until around 2 a.m. when my water finally broke.
 When we got to the hospital, they said I was only 3 centimeters along!
 Would I do it again?
 Only if it were necessary.
 I understand I was 41 weeks and in my first pregnancy, but it HURT!”

-“At my 39 week appointment, the doctor just told me he would be stripping membranes to try and induce labor, and because it was my first pregnancy, I didn’t know I could say no. It was a really painful experience, and I bled a lot after, almost like a light period.
+Ashley Phillips, a veteran mom of two, had a membrane sweeping procedure during her first pregnancy, and explains that her doctor didn’t exactly give her a choice: “At my 39-week appointment, the doctor just told me he would be stripping membranes to try and induce labor, and because it was my first pregnancy, I didn’t know I could say no. It was a really painful experience, and I bled a lot after, almost like a light period.
 And I still didn’t go into labor!”